bobdenotter/many-eyes-of-making/Session recap/Apex Predator.md

 Rashaak takes off into the sky, flapping his wings and hitting both Beck and the tabaxi with the force of it.
 He hovers about 20ft off the ground, with both Rydia and Galen still in his claw.
-Frustrated, Rashaak grumbles about ‘ants’ before a jet of black acid shoots out of his mouth, straight at Bag of Nails, the tabaxi.
+Frustrated, Rashaak grumbles about ‘ants’ before a jet of black acid shoots out of his mouth, straight at [[Bag of Nails]], the tabaxi.